Lunt-Fontanne Theater (originally Globe Theater)

 - George White’s Scandals (1923), with costume design by Erte and Cora MacGeachy

-- The Sound of Music (1959-62), with scenic design by Oliver Smith, and with actor Mary Martin (Best Musical, Best Actress in a Musical, and Best Scenic Design Tony Awards)
+- The Sound of Music (1959-62; Best Musical Tony Award), with scenic design by Oliver Smith (Best Scenic Design Tony Award), and with actor Mary Martin (Best Actress in a Musical Tony Award)

 - Raisin (1975), a musical based on the play A Raisin in the Sun by Lorraine Hansberry (opened at the 46th Street Theater – Best Musical Tony Award)

-Other shows by LGBT creators at the Lunt-Fontanne included:
+Other shows by LGBT creators and with LGBT performers at the Lunt-Fontanne included: